jtriley/StarCluster/README.rst

 * Added commands
     - printconfig - To print your existing cluster configuration
-    - reloadconfig - To reload the core and plugins configuration of a ''running'' cluster.
     - cleancluster
         + Will clean Open Grid Engine from dead nodes.
 (Eg.: Dead spot instances)
         + Manages "impaired" nodes.
 (Reboots reserved instances, kills spot instances.)